litmuschaos/github-chaos-actions/experiments/container-kill/README.md

 # Container Kill Experiment

 This experiment executes SIGKILL on container of random replicas of an application deployment.
 It tests the deployment sanity (replica availability & uninterrupted service) and recovery workflows of an application.
-Visit <a href="https://docs.litmuschaos.io/docs/container-kill/">container kill docs</a> for more info.
-To know more and get started with `chaos-actions` visit <a href="https://github.com/mayadata-io/github-chaos-actions/blob/master/README.md">github-chaos-actions</a>.
+Check <a href="https://docs.litmuschaos.io/docs/container-kill/">container kill docs</a> for more info.
+To know more and get started with chaos-actions visit <a href="https://github.com/mayadata-io/github-chaos-actions/blob/master/README.md">github-chaos-actions</a>.

+#### Sample workflow

 A Sample workflow to run the container-kill experiment: